What is Zero Party Data?

 An attribute is a sort of tag that is assigned to a customer’s profile.
 It can be based on any number of factors, as decided by you, and a profile can have as many different attributes assigned to it as you want.
 These attributes in turn are then used to segment your users for micro-targeting.

 For example, you have a customer who has bought Nike trainers in the past, therefore you add to his profile the following attribute; has_bought_Nike.
 Now, let’s say you have a sale coming up on all Nike products.
-You’ll want to make sure that any user with that attribute (has_bought_Nike) hears about this sale on all channels. zero party data and the single customer view
+You’ll want to make sure that any user with that attribute (has_bought_Nike) hears about this sale on all channels.

-This is the most common method of assigning attributes to a customer; they behaved in a certain way some time in the past, so that’s how we categorise them from now on.
+This is the most common method of assigning attributes to a customer; they behaved in a certain way some time in the past, so that’s how we categorise them from now on

 Honestly, this is more often than not fairly accurate.
 And brands do orchestrate highly successful customer engagement and marketing strategies based on them.
 However, what they don’t account for is people’s changing tastes and opinions.

 This is where the idea of Zero Party Data comes into play.
 In these instances, the attribute is assigned to the customer because the customer themself has told you that’s what they are interested in right now or in the future.
-And crucially, if and when they change their mind and make different selections, their profile is updated in real time.
+And crucially, if and when they change their mind and make different selections, their profile is updated in real-time.

 Essentially, what you’re saying to the customer is, “Don’t want to hear about Nike trainers anymore?
 No problem, tell us what you’d prefer instead. ”And the easier you can make it for the customer to do so, the better things will be for everyone.